kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 - An active [Databricks deployment](https://docs.databricks.com/getting-started/index.html).
 - A [Databricks cluster](https://docs.databricks.com/clusters/configure.html) configured with a recent version (>= 11.3 is recommended) of the Databricks runtime.
-- [Conda installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) on your local machine.
+- [Conda installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) on your local machine in order to create a virtual environment with a specific version of Python (>= 3.8 is required).
+If you have Python >= 3.8 installed, you can use other software to create a virtual environment.

 ## Set up your project